What is 23mm in Inches? A complete walkthrough to Metric-Imperial Conversion

 Q: Is the conversion factor 25.4 always precise?

-A: The conversion factor of 25.4 mm per inch is an approximation.
-The exact conversion factor is slightly more complex, involving more decimal places.
-However, for most practical purposes, 25.4 is sufficiently accurate.
+A: The conversion factor of 25.Worth adding: the exact conversion factor is slightly more complex, involving more decimal places.
+On the flip side, for most practical purposes, 25.And 4 mm per inch is an approximation.
+4 is sufficiently accurate.

 Q: How can I convert inches back to millimeters?